Markus Pernhart: Castles and palaces of Carinthia

 When Pernhart's drawing style had fully developed, he was asked by Max von Moro to draw all of the castles and palaces in Carinthia.
 The idea was to preserve these buildings, if not in physical form due to financial reasons, at least through pictures and so then keep them from decay.
 Markus Pernhart did not disappoint his client and recorded the smallest details in pencil drawings of the well-preserved facilities, but also of the partly dilapidated ones as well.
 As early as 1853, he made up to 40 drawings, later on reaching 198, which are now in the property of the History Association for Carinthia.
 In 1855 the Carinthian estates gave Empress Elisabeth of Austria-Hungary an album with 21 drawings, to which Max Moro contributed the explanations.
 Under the title Pictures from Carinthia they appeared in deliveries between 1863 and 1868 as steel engravings with accompanying texts.
 After his death, five lithographic panorama pictures were published (Klagenfurt, 1875 and 1889).

-In Carinthian and Slovenian cultural history, his drawing of the Fürstenstein in situ in Karnburg is an important on, as it is the only remaining evidence of its original location.
+In Carinthian and Slovenian cultural history, his drawing of the Fürstenstein in situ in Karnburg is an important one, as it is the only remaining evidence of its original location.